-Noise contours for the No Action Alternative and the Proposed Project are shown on Figure 10.
-The Proposed Project would not change runway use or fleet mix.
+Noise contours for the No Action Alternative, the Proposed Project and Alternative 3 are shown on Figure 10.
+The Proposed Project and Alternative 3 would not change runway use or fleet mix.
 When strong crosswind conditions exist, Runway 29 is used almost exclusively for takeoffs and landings to the west, which accounts for approximately 2.1% of all operations at SDF.
-Compared to the No Action Alternative, the Proposed Project would have a Runway 29 ASDA and LDA of 7,250 feet, compared to an ASDA and LDA of 6,906 feet for the No Action Alternative.
-The relocation of the Runway 29 localizer would result in a very slight change to the flight track for the localizer approach.
-Right now the localizer course is 0.3 degrees offset from the runway centerline and the relocated localizer course is 0.6 degrees offset resulting in only a 0.3 degree difference.
-The paths diverge slightly beginning at the outer marker located 5.3 miles from the runway end.
-The maximum flight track difference between the Proposed Project and the No Action Alternative is 75 feet located at a point 1.6 miles from the end of the runway compared to the No Action Alternative.
+Compared to the No Action Alternative, the Proposed Project and Alternative 3 would have a Runway 29 ASDA of 7,796 feet and an LDA of 7,250 feet compared to an ASDA and LDA of 6,906 feet for the No Action Alternative.
 These effects on the DNL contours are minimal and not noticeable on Figure 10.
-The Proposed Project would not have an adverse noise impact on noise-sensitive uses because it would have essentially the same effect as the No Action Alternative on these uses.
+Figure 11 shows the noticeable changes are the result of shifting the start of Runway 29 takeoffs 546 feet to the east, which occurs in the DNL contours that do not affect noise-sensitive uses.
+The Proposed Project and Alternative 3 would not have an adverse noise impact on noise-sensitive uses because they would have approximately the same effect as the No Action Alternative on these uses.